Pratas Island: Geography

-Pratas Island is located 444 km from the rest of Kaoshiung, 850 km southwest of Taipei, 320 km southeast of Hong Kong and 260 km south of Shantou, Guangdong in the northern part of the South China Sea.
+Pratas Island is located 444 km from mainland Kaoshiung, 850 km southwest of Taipei, 320 km southeast of Hong Kong and 260 km south of Shantou, Guangdong in the northern part of the South China Sea.
 An international team of researchers conducted a comprehensive population genetic analysis of 11 marine species sampled from the island.
 They concluded that Dongsha Atoll is an important regional stepping-stone that promotes genetic connectivity among South China Sea reefs, as marine larvae can potentially reach a large number of reefs in the northern South China Sea.
 The protection of the island and surrounding reefs by the Taiwanese government as Dongsha Atoll National Park may therefore benefit the entire region.

 Pratas Island is 2.8 km long and 0.865 km wide; it is the only feature of the group above sea level.
 The island is made up of coral atolls and reef flats.
-Brush, vines and bushes cover some of the island - the rest is white sand.
+Brush, vines and bushes cover some of the island; the rest is white sand.
 Flora and fauna on and around Pratas Island include: